How to Make a Person: A RecipeMays Albaik, (MFA GL 2019)

 “Make the body out of a glass vessel.”

 I was twenty-three when I applied for my first travel visa, and when I realized it was my body’s agency I’ve been trying to defend.
-Stateless, yet not hollow.
-Not still.
-Not invisible.
+A body that isn’t, actually, hollow, not see-through.
+Stateless, yet always of multiple states, always in constant movement.
+Not hollow, not still, not invisible.